العربية

 Resection arthroplasty, pioneered by Verneuil and Ollier in the 1800s, involved the radical removal of the entire elbow joint via distal humeral and proximal radioulnar resection.

-While its use in posttuberculous ankylosis eradicated infection, it rendered the elbow grossly unstable.
-Nevertheless, in the 1930s, Buzby recommended it strictly for pain control.
+While its use in post-tuberculous ankylosis effectively eradicated infection, it rendered the elbow grossly unstable and functionally devastating.
+Nevertheless, in the 1930s, Buzby recommended it strictly for pain control in desperate cases.
 A variation known as "functional arthroplasty" involved a wedge-shaped distal humeral resection left as a fulcrum for the proximal ulna.
 Advocated by Hass, this technique is now primarily reserved as a salvage procedure following catastrophic infection or failed arthroplasty.

 In anatomical arthroplasty, only the articular surfaces were removed, exposing the underlying cancellous bone.
 To minimize ankylosis, biological interposition materials were popularized in Europe by Payr and Putti.
 In the United States, Murphy introduced arthroplasty in the 1900s, and Lexer advocated for fascia and fat interposition.
 In 1918, Baer experimented with materials ranging from zinc and silicone to chromicized pig bladder (Baer membrane).
-Ultimately, fascia lata became the most popular interpositional substance due to its ease of harvest and minimal donor-site morbidity, with successful series reported by Campbell, Henderson, and MacAusland.
+Ultimately, fascia lata became the most popular interpositional substance due to its ease of harvest and minimal donor-site morbidity, yielding acceptable early results in select series.

 Era 2: Constrained Hinge Arthroplasty (1947–1970)

 Despite successes with interpositional arthroplasty, efforts shifted toward replacing the joint entirely.
 Early designs included metal for the olecranon, acrylic for the lower humerus, and Vitallium for the radial head.
 Metal-to-metal hinged prostheses emerged but frequently failed.
-Because these rigid hinges lacked an anatomical center of rotation, they severely limited flexion and transmitted massive stresses to the bone-implant interface, leading to rapid aseptic loosening, skin breakdown, and triceps tendon ruptures.
+Because these rigid hinges lacked an anatomical center of rotation and failed to account for the complex varus-valgus toggle during flexion, they severely limited motion and transmitted massive, unmitigated stresses directly to the bone-implant interface.
+This inevitably led to rapid aseptic loosening, massive osteolysis, skin breakdown, and triceps tendon ruptures.

 Image